jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 We will create additional interface lists later on which will run very well with multiple ethernet ports and VLANs.

 5\.
-Add interfaces to lists
+Add interfaces to lists:

 WAN: